phytoclass/phytoclass-shiny-gui/README.md

-# chemtax-shiny-gui
+# phytoclass-shiny-gui
-GUI built using R.shiny for CHEMTAX
+GUI built using R.shiny for CHEMTAX and phytoclass users.

+TODO:
+* sample names added to S matrix
+* TEMPO_F is missing chlor_a on end
+* TEMPO_F want to try with Diatoms-a
+* code for matrix checking from anneal.qmd into phytoclass
+* test with older F matrix from Karen
+* taxa preset OR upload F matrix
+* add options to clustering
+  * distanceType (manhattan etc)

 # Setup
 ## ubuntu